ProDhru240P/Embodied-Asynchronous-Multi-Tier-Artificial-General-Inteligence-Architecture/README.md

 - This architecture is built as the first model to bridge the gap between AI and Human Intelligence.
 - Each Tier is a computational behemoth and thus, they all require seperate hardware to run on.
 This includes; seperate chipsets and memory.
 - This architecture is meant to give direction to future research rather than immediate implementation.
 Although, small scale models are indeed testable on current hardware, but we cant test for the credibility of the theory until the right hardware arrives.

+## Future Work
+- Add more Philosophical Arguments
+- Add diagrams and flowcharts to clarify ideas.
+- Refine theory to evolve better mechanisms in place of Tier 3 Mapping
+- Make A proof-of-concept model with normal hardware